tskinn/gOCR/README.md

 # gOCR
-An attempt to make a primitive self-organizing map that learns to recognize characters that are 9x9.
+This is an attempt to make a primitive self-organizing map that learns to recognize characters that are 9x9.
 The project is made up of a go web server that serves up static html and then connects via websockets and allows user to specify the details of the neuralnetwork.

 How to: